aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/build-node-hierarchies/_index.md

 top.getTransform().setRotation(Quaternion.fromEulerAngle(Math.PI, 4, 0));
 ```

-## Step 4: Save the 3D Scene – How to Export FBX
+## Step 4: save the 3D scene – how to export FBX

 Now we **save scene as FBX**, completing the “how to export fbx” workflow.
 The `Scene.save` method accepts a file path and a `FileFormat` enum, letting you choose between FBX 2013, FBX 2014, or the latest ASCII 7500 format.
 The `FileFormat` enum lists the supported export formats such as FBX2013, FBX2014, and ASCII 7500.